olivierpierre/comp26020-problems/week3-c-pointers-stdlib/04-malloc2/README.md

-Write a C program that takes two integer as command line parameter, `x` and `y`, and prints on the standard output `y` lines of `x` integers corresponding to the first (`x * y`) natural integers.
+Write a C program that takes two integers as command line parameter, `x` and `y`, and prints on the standard output `y` lines of `x` integers corresponding to the first (`x * y`) natural integers.
 The numbers should be stored in a 2-dimensional array allocated with `malloc` before being printed.

 ```shell
 # 3 rows, 4 columns